ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 ![jekyll serve before bundle install]({{site.baseurl}}/assets/images/update-jekyll-ruby-error.png){:height="100%" width="100%"}

-_Note: Previously when Jekyll did not not work (see image above), I ran the `bundle install` to address this_
+_Note: Previously when Jekyll did not not work (see image above), I ran the `bundle install` command to address this._

 To update all gems _(Note: probably better to run `bundle install` as that uses the `Gemfile.lock`)_
 ```sh